Here’s how to connect with technology at Drake.

 Your Drake ID: This nine-digit number is essential to logging into your computer, your email, and our campus portal.

 Your Password: You can change your password as often as you'd like, but every year you’ll receive an email from ITS prompting you to change it using the Drake Password Manager to keep your information safe.
 Make sure you set up recovery options in case you ever forget it.
+If you don't change your password annually, you'll be locked out of Drake systems until you do.
 This password guide will help you easily make the change.

 myDrake: myDrake is our campus portal.
 You can access it by going to my.drake.edu.
 It provides links to many other applications and sites with information about life on campus and access to the campus functions you need on a regular basis.
 Banner Self Service (MyDUSIS), email, document sharing, and other key systems are integrated into myDrake.